-During the 1960's and 1970's, Byron Shire Council ("the Council") constructed an artificial headland protected by a rock seawall adjacent to the car park generally at the northern end of Jonson Street, Byron Bay ("the Jonson Street structure"), as shown on the aerial photo below:-
+During the 1960s and 1970s, Byron Shire Council ("the Council") constructed an artificial headland protected by a rock seawall adjacent to the car park generally at the northern end of Jonson Street, Byron Bay ("the Jonson Street structure"), as shown on the aerial photo below:-

+Figure 1.
 Jonson Street Structure: Source: Nearmap ©

 NSW Supreme Court proceedings against the Council, by a number of Belongil residents who owned properties adjacent to Belongil Beach, including the Applicants for this DA, are a significant backdrop to this proposal.
-These proceedings concerned the erosion impact of the Jonson Street Structure which extended more than 90m seaward of the dune escarpment when it was constructed by the Council.
+These proceedings concerned the erosion impact of the Jonson Street Structure.